Mpox: Symptoms, testing, care and treatment

 Examples of contaminated waste from the person with mpox or their caregiver include:

-When disposing of contaminated waste, ensure that materials can't be accessed by other people, pets or wild animals, especially rodents.
-You can do this by:
+When disposing of contaminated waste, ensure that it can't be accessed by people, pets or wild animals, especially rodents.
+To do this:

-Wash your hands with soap and water, or if not available, use hand sanitizer containing at least 60% alcohol, immediately after handling contaminated waste.
+Immediately after handling contaminated waste, wash your hands with soap and water.
+If these are not available, use hand sanitizer containing at least 60% alcohol.

 Supplies